-An open source ecommerce facility will be good at performing fundamental functions.
+An open-source eCommerce facility will be good at performing fundamental functions.
 However, when it comes to adapting the open source platform to work with an advanced internal stock, accounts or logistics process things can become very difficult and costly.
-In many cases I have heard about – also very stressful and frustrating for all concerned.
+In many cases I have heard about it – also very stressful and frustrating for all concerned.

-Each bespoke ecommerce platform we create is done by hand from scratch by our focused client-dedicated design and development teams; we can tweak and customise everything to work exactly how a client needs it to.
-From advanced stock cover reports showing a view on stock in the warehouse, in all stores and available online versus the rate at which they are selling and our platform then automatically requests replenishment based on this company-wide intelligence.
-Our experience has taught us that functionality to this level cannot be achieved with an open source platform.
+Each bespoke eCommerce platform we create is done by hand from scratch by our focused client-dedicated design and development teams; we can tweak and customise everything to work exactly how a client needs it to.
+From advanced stock cover reports showing a view on the stock in the warehouse, in all stores and available online versus the rate at which they are selling and our platform then automatically requests replenishment based on this company-wide intelligence.
+Our experience has taught us that functionality to this level cannot be achieved with an open-source platform.

-It is not be the same with bespoke ecommerce platforms.
-At Remarkable.net we do our very best to give open source providers a run for their money.
+It is not the same with bespoke eCommerce platforms.
+At Remarkable Commerce we do our very best to give open-source providers a run for their money.
 I have a large team of on-site developers standing by to support our clients’ daily needs.
 Our clients receive a rapid development response so that any bugs and subsequent fixes and updates are almost always rectified within 24 to 48 hours (often much shorter) of being communicated.
-I have heard many stories in the past where a Magento developed site has bugs or errors reported to the developing company, only to find they then take days or weeks to effect a fix.
+I have heard many stories in the past where a Magento-developed site has bugs or errors reported to the developing company, only to find they then take days or weeks to effect a fix.

 The true answer to this question doesn’t appear to be relevant to the platform as much as the efficiency and ability of the developer or agency that is supporting you.
-A very good bespoke platform developed over years of successful operations always tends to beat an open source platform.
-The golden rule is, choose your website agency with great care.
+A very good bespoke platform developed over years of successful operations always tends to beat an open-source platform.
+The golden rule is, to choose your website agency with great care.

 Open source platforms have a wealth of user experience to draw upon and many of the latest systems contain some great innovations and are built in an attempt to always maximise the user experience and subsequent traffic to sales conversion rate.

-That being said a bespoke ecommerce platform can be built around the exact target customers.
+That being said a bespoke eCommerce platform can be built around the exact target customers.
 Clearly, this is the most fundamental issue in marketing – knowing your customers, understanding their needs and meeting these needs with your products and services.
 As you know, people do not buy from people they do not trust.
-This is where bespoke ecommerce excels.
-Open source platforms are just standard code; bespoke platforms are developed to suit by astute developers who know their customers inside out.
+This is where bespoke eCommerce excels.
+Open source platforms are just standard code; bespoke platforms are developed to suit astute developers who know their customers inside out.

 Shopping trend research shows that different types of customers shop differently online.
-For example; a man searching for the latest television will go about this buying process in a completely different way to (say) a lady searching for the latest must have party dress.
-It’s having a fundamental understanding of the best way to appeal to different types of customers that gives bespoke platforms the edge.
+For example; a man searching for the latest television will go about this buying process in a completely different way to (say) a lady searching for the latest must-have party dress.
+It’s having a fundamental understanding of the best way to appeal to different types of customers that give bespoke platforms the edge.

-This is where Remarkable.net wins.
+This is where Remarkable Commerce wins.
 We build websites that sell products – this is our sole goal and everything we do is focused on achieving outstanding sales and returns on investment.
-This is what our client CEO’s want and this is what we deliver – day in and day out, across all our clients’ businesses.
+This is what our client CEOs want and this is what we deliver – day in and day out, across all our clients’ businesses.

 Our ability to consistently deliver outstanding results is not magic or a fluke.
-It has come about by over 15 years of building our bespoke ecommerce technology and strategy.
-And, it has come about by over a hundred combined years of analysts, designers and developers working on bespoke ecommerce websites that sell.
-It’s a vast experience and a very valuable asset that it is at the disposal of our clients.
-Without doubt, in my sincerely held view, a Remarkable.net bespoke ecommerce website will always outsell an open source platform – whoever the agency providing this.
+It has come about by over 15 years of building our bespoke eCommerce technology and strategy.
+And, it has come about by over a hundred combined years of analysts, designers and developers working on bespoke eCommerce websites that sell.
+It’s a vast experience and a very valuable asset that is at the disposal of our clients.
+Without a doubt, in my sincerely held view, a Remarkable Commerce bespoke eCommerce website will always outsell an open source platform – whoever the agency providing this.

-In summary, the clear winner to me will always be to invest in a long-term bespoke ecommerce platform, developed by an agency with a long standing track record of delivering success.
-We at Remarkable.net are such an agency.
+In summary, the clear winner to me will always be to invest in a long-term bespoke eCommerce platform, developed by an agency with a long-standing track record of delivering success.
+We at Remarkable Commerce are such an agency.
 But, you would expect me to say that, wouldn’t you!

 A bespoke platform may not be the cheapest option, certainly initially, but it will be far more valuable to your business once complete.
 You shouldn’t be tied into any complex legal or code restrictions and should feel completely relaxed that your agency provider has a partnership with you for the long term, but you are under no strong commitment should you wish to exit the relationship at some point.